 Newaygo County’s natural resources have the potential for improving local livelihoods and raising people out of poverty.
 Many other foundations and organizations are focused on these crossovers, between environment and economy, and environment and equity.
 Lessons can be taken for Newaygo County’s context in order to achieve triple bottom line impact.

 Koch, Jeffrey, "Balancing Preservation and Promotion of Natural Resources: A Case Study of Newaygo County, Michigan" (2014).
-Stevenson Center for Community and Economic Development.
+Stevenson Center for Community and Economic Development to Stevenson Center for Community and Economic Development—Student Research.
 1.